lupyuen/zig-lvgl-nuttx/README.md

 Can we wrap the LVGL API in Zig to build simpler, safer LVGL Apps?

-Or will we be blocked by Bit Fields in C Structs?
+Or will we get blocked by Bit Fields in C Structs?

 Let's find out!